 Here is an example of how all this looks with a limited set of data.
 In this example, we have properly separated data that can easily be imported into a contact database.

-Preparing your Lists for Import
+Preparing your list for importing.

 Other providers require a specific set of header row fields to be used.
 These fields depend on your service provider, but are commonly just variations of what we I suggested above.
 For instance instead of “First Name”, you might need to use “first_name”.
 If faced with this, I recommend that you keep a copy with easily understood header row titles.
 This will allow you the flexibility of creating a copy and simply renaming the header rows (once) before your import.
 This leaves you with an easily understood master copy for your records.

 If you're still stuck on how to arrange your contact list, you can find a number of templates online.
 The HubSpot Academy also offers a variety of downloadable templates that you can work off of before importing your data into a CRM.

 Below is a quick look at one of the templates you'll find on the HubSpot Academy site, which includes example contact information.

 Every marketer knows the importance of having a quality and up to date marketing list.
 When starting to grow your list, you will want to consider some marketing list best practices.
 Here are some tips in putting together a great contact list.